timsuchanek/lycheeJS/README.md

   };
 ```

-It is wise to change the identifier of the lychee.Environment
+You also have to modify the identifier of the lychee.Environment instance:
-in order to find debugging reports in the remote debugger and the
-lycheeJS Dashboard.

 ```html
   var environment = new lychee.Environment({